-Our principal sources of cash are net cash provided by operating activities, which includes tenant improvement allowances from our landlords, and borrowings, if any, under our \$25.0 million Revolving Credit Facility.
+Our principal sources of cash are net cash provided by operating activities, which includes tenant improvement allowances from our landlords, and borrowings, if any, under our \$35.0 million revolving credit facility as further discussed below.
 Consistent with many other restaurant and retail store operations, we typically use operating lease arrangements for our restaurants.
 From time to time, we may also purchase the underlying land for development.
 We believe that our operating lease arrangements provide appropriate leverage of our capital structure in a financially efficient manner.
+We may also from time to time sell equity or engage in other capital markets transactions.

 Our main requirements for liquidity are to support our working capital, restaurant expansion plans, ongoing maintenance of our existing restaurants, investment in infrastructure, obligations under our operating leases, interest payments on our debt, if any, and to repurchase shares of our common stock subject to market conditions.
 Repurchases of the Company's outstanding common stock will be made in accordance with applicable laws and may be made at management's discretion from time to time in the open market, through privately negotiated transactions or otherwise, including pursuant to Rule 10b5-1 trading plans.
 There is no guarantee as to the exact number of shares to be repurchased by the Company.
 The timing and extent of repurchases will depend upon several factors, including market and business conditions, regulatory requirements and other corporate considerations, and repurchases may be discontinued at any time.

-During the first quarter of 2020, and prior to the impact that COVID-19 had on the Company's business operations, the Company repurchased approximately 90,000 shares of its common stock for a total of \$1.4 million.
-As of December 27, 2020, the Company had \$28.6 million remaining under its \$30.0 million repurchase program that expires on December 31, 2022.
-As a result of COVID-19, the Company temporarily suspended further share repurchase activity during 2020.
+During the fiscal years ended 2021, 2020, and 2019 the Company repurchased approximately 461,501, 90,144 (prior to the beginning of the COVID-19 pandemic) and 351,774 shares of common stock for a total cost of \$14.5 million, \$1.4 million and \$7.8 million, respectively.
+As of December 26, 2021, the Company had \$41.6 million remaining to be purchased under the plan.